VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 * Lack of training for staff in using and maintaining the available voting technology
 * Lack of funding for officials acting in good faith to build robust voting infrastructure
 * Lack of access controls to prevent officials acting in *bad* faith from exercising undue influence over the infrastructure for nefarious purposes
+* Lack of standards from NIST, DHS, and other government institutions for voting infrastructure

 And many others.
 You can [read about the threats to and core values of a secure online voting platform](https://www.nap.edu/catalog/25120/securing-the-vote-protecting-american-democracy) defined by a panel of experts.